canonical/global-nav/README.md

 5. [Encode the svg](https://meyerweb.com/eric/tools/dencoder/)
 6. Add this with `data:image/svg+xml,` in the right place in product-details.js

+### Vanilla updates

+This project uses the [Vanilla framework](https://vanillaframework.io/) as a dependency in two ways: the SCSS files are imported directly to build the styles of the global-nav itself (via the `vanilla-framework` npm package, as defined in dependencied in [package.json](https://github.com/canonical/global-nav/blob/main/package.json)) and for styling the demo page (via direct link in the [index.html](https://github.com/canonical/global-nav/blob/main/index.html) file).

+When updating Vanilla to latest version **both dependencies** should be updated.

 ### Release process

 The package is versioned using [semantic versioning](https://semver.org/) and published to the NPM registry.